SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 The T-V distinction is common in many Indo-European languages, but not english.
 The name T-V distinction comes from latin tu/vos.

-#### interrogation

-An interrogative word is a lexeme used to create an interrogative sentence.
-An interrogative particle is an interrogative word that is a particle and converts the sentence into a yes-no question.
-Interrogatives may be instantiated by different parts of speech.

 ### sememes

 #### polarity

-Polarity is a grammatical feature category & feature feature that encodes the difference between positive and negative polarity.
+Polarity is a grammatical feature category ＆ feature feature that encodes the difference between positive and negative polarity.
-Positive/negative polarity may encode truth/falsity and/or confirmation/denial.
+Positive/negative polarity may be truth/falsity and/or confirmation/denial.
 There may be separate polarity grammemes for truth/falsity and confirmation/denial grammemes, or grammemes may be ambiguous between them.
-Positive polarity = affirmation
+Positive polarity =syn= affirmation
-Negative polarity = negation
+Negative polarity =syn= negation

 #### posessive

 A posessive is a grammeme indicating posession.
 Posessives may be instantiated via lexemes or inflectional/derivational morphemes.
-Inflectional morphology instantiating a posessive are genitive/posessive case.
+Inflectional morphology instantiating a posessive is genitive/posessive case.
 Lexemes instatiating a posessive are most commonly possessive determiners, pronouns and verbs.
 Examples for posessive verbs are to have, haben, tener.
 In quite a few languages, the job of  a posessive verb is done by existential verbs.